apache/sedona/docs/download/publish.md

 1. Move all files in https://dist.apache.org/repos/dist/dev/incubator/sedona to https://dist.apache.org/repos/dist/release/incubator/sedona, using svn
 2. Create a GitHub release.
 Please follow the template: https://github.com/apache/incubator-sedona/releases/tag/sedona-1.0.0-incubating
 3. Publish Python project to PyPi using twine.
 You must have the maintainer priviledge of https://pypi.org/project/apache-sedona/.
 Then please setup your token and run `python3 setup.py sdist bdist_wheel` and `twine upload dist/*` in the `incubator-sedona/python` directory.
+4. Publish Sedona-Zeppelin (a node.js package) on NPM.
+Run `npm publish` in the `zeppelin` directory.
-4. Close the staging repo on https://repository.apache.org.
+5. Close the staging repo on https://repository.apache.org.
 If the staging repo has been automatically closed by the system, please read ==Use Maven Release Plugin directly from an existing tag== above.

 #### Fix the error when close the staged repo